 It offers smooth playback at variable frame rates, forward and in reverse.
 It supports Frame accurate cutting and pasting within and between clips.
 Like most of the other powerful video editors, LiVES can accommodate live firewire cameras and TV cards.

-LiVES is relatively new to the community, therefore, it’s not available in most of Linux distro app stores.
+LiVES is relatively new to the community.
+Therefore, it’s not available in most Linux distro app stores.
 You will have to compile it from the source.

 Just like VidCutter, it allows you to do basic editing tasks such as to trim, cut, snap, split, and mix your videos.
-For people who aren’t that well-versed in English, the software provides support for a number of other languages.
+For people who aren’t that well-versed in English, the software provides support for several other languages.
 Before using it, you should probably read its documentation, which comes with a lot of useful information on how to use this software.

-Pitvi is available in most common Linux software centers.
-You can download pre-built packages too if you want it that way.
+Pitivi is available in most common Linux software centers.
+You can download pre-built packages, too, if you want it that way.

 Using Linux does not mean that you can’t have high-quality software on your system.
-Apart from the aforementioned video editors, there are tons of other software available in the market for Linux.
-Some of them are aimed at professionals (just like Lightworks, DaVinci Resolve, and Blender), while the others cater to the requirements of beginners (similar to Shotcut and VidCutter).
-Moreover, you will also be able to easily download and install video editors on your Linux system as most of them are already available on the app store.
+Apart from the video mentioned above editors, there are tons of other software available in the market for Linux.
+Some of them are aimed at professionals (just like Lightworks, DaVinci Resolve, and Blender), while others cater to the requirements of beginners (similar to Shotcut and VidCutter).
+Moreover, you will also be able to easily download and install video editors on your Linux system, as most of them are already available on the app store.

 If you think there’s a video editing software that should’ve made into this list, feel free to comment below.